 top of page

 Conor Ackhurst (b.
-1995, London, England) is a visual artist.
-He works predominantly in sculpture and installation as well as video, print and performance.
-Ackhurst creates installations that feature assemblages of found materials framed by structures.
-These structures frame spaces that are typically considered 'safe' for humans, yet they have been condensed in a way that evoke a sense of tension or danger, such as the crushed interior of a car, a passageway transformed into an impossible collision of doors, or a cave narrowed to claustrophobic proportions.
+1995, London) is a visual artist working across sculpture, installation, video, print, and performance.
+He received a BA in Fine Art and History of Art from Goldsmiths, University of London.
+His practice centres on the construction of unstable environments through the assemblage of found and fabricated elements.
+These spatial interventions compress and distort everyday structures, such as the crushed interior of a car, a passageway transformed into an impossible collision of doors, or a cave narrowed to claustrophobic proportions.
 This simulated world-building acts as a confrontation with potential violence, presenting it as a boundary experience.

 Instagram